raynamharris/Shell_Intro_for_Transcriptomics/02_Navigating_Dirs.md

 $ cd ../..
 ~~~

-3. **What command will get you from anywhere in your file system to your home directory with the fewest key strokes?**
+**3. What command will get you from anywhere in your file system to your home directory with the fewest key strokes?**

 ~~~ {.bash}
 $ cd